CodeYourFuture/CYF-PD/content/blocks/prep-working-software-and-done/readme.md

       > * *The product owner accepts it*

-      Note that each team will have their own unique definition of "done" that works for them using the particular processes and quality methods they have agreed upon.
+      Note that each team will have their own definition of "done" that works for them using the particular processes and quality methods they have agreed upon.
 Have they agreed to minimize any web graphics?
 Have they agreed to ensure their code works on certain web browsers?
 If so, these agreements will be reflected in their definition of "done".

       Also, teams often have different rules in their definition of "done" that apply to different types of backlog item.
 For example, a backlog item that affects UI components will perhaps include "changed components tested for blind users", but a backlog item on server-side changes will need different rules.